wilmoore/frontend-packagers/readme.md

 It is about time for front-end developers to have a decent package manager.
 Front-end development is [serious business](http://qr.ae/8aIrF) and there is no good reason for us to continue with sub-par tools or no tools at all.

+I appreciate the effort that has gone into all of these.
+It is awesome to see really talented developers taking on the task and sharing the result with the rest of us.

 The contenders
 ------------------------------------------------------------